 This new image also came with big news.
 Original stars Topher Grace, Ashton Kutcher, Mila Kunis, Laura Prepon, and Wilmer Valderrama will also reprise their That ’70s Show roles with guest spots on the series.
 Their returns are not exactly a surprise.
 Neither is the exclusion of Danny Masterson, currently facing trial for rape allegations.

-Additionally, it has now been confirmed that Tommy Chong will return in his role as Leo.
+Additionally, Tommy Chong will return in his role as Leo.
 He told The Dark Mark Show, (new we saw via Variety) “They gave me a call and I did my part…They never gave me any instructions, so I don’t know if I’m supposed to be talking about it or not.
 I really don’t give a s*** to tell you the truth.
 I’ve got a big mouth.
 That’s what I’m known for…I’m back as Leo.”

-We also know at least one star is thrilled to be getting back into their Wisconsin groove.
+We also know at least one star feels thrilled to be getting back into their Wisconsin groove.

 The cast’s series regulars also include Ashley Aufderheide, Callie Haverda, Mace Coronel, Maxwell Acee Donovan, Reyn Doi, and Sam Morelos.
 The ten episode first season still does not have an official release date, but that’s more than alright.
 Just gives us more time to get ready for That ’90s Show by listening to Nirvana and finding our old pog collection.